fspv/leetcode-anki/README.md

 You'll get `leetcode.apkg` file, which you can import directly to your anki app.

 There also will be the `cache` directory created for the cached data about the problems.
 In you want to fetch more up to date version about the existing problems, delete this dir.
 Just keep in mind, it'll take a while to re-download the data about all the problems.

+## Known issues
+The script doesn't exit on finish.
+This is the result of a swagger bug, that has never been addressed https://github.com/swagger-api/swagger-codegen/issues/9991 As a workaround I generarate a new anki board after each question added.
+So when progressbar is full, just kill the app.
+Generation of `leetcode.apkg` file will be complete by this point.
+This is not effective, so should be fixed later.